rhidra/autopilot/readme.md

 To launch the global planner, launch the simulation (previous section), and run the global planner ROS node with the following command.

+Currently, the launch simulation file also starts the global planner, using the Phi* algorithm.

 You can specify a few different parameters, like the algorithms used, if an advanced display should be used, or to record data for later analysis.
 You can use the `--help` option to learn more.